astral-sh/rye/docs/guide/publish.md

 rye publish
 ```

-You maybe be asked to input your access token and some other info if needed.
+You might be asked to input your access token and some other info if needed.

 ```
 No access token found, generate one at: https://pypi.org/manage/account/token/